 The heart is a symbol of love and this makes it a popular choice for use in jewelry.
 When selecting a color grade, with lower color grades the color may be slightly visible in the point of the heart and corners.

 Cushion cut diamonds are also known as pillow cut diamonds, they have rounded corners and larger facets.
 The larger facets highlight the diamond’s clarity and therefore to optimize its appearance it is advisable to choose a cushion cut with a higher clarity grade (above SI).

 The GIA’s mission is to increase consumers’ trust in diamonds and jewelry by upholding the highest standards of integrity, academics, science, and professionalism.
 They work toward this goal by providing jeweler and consumer education, conducting meticulous research, and developing state-of-the-art laboratory instruments for diamond inspections.

 GIA Diamond Grading Standards

-a diamond’s color is graded on a scale ranging from d (colorless) to z (light yellow) by comparing it to master stones of predetermined color.
+A diamond’s color is graded on a scale ranging from d (colorless) to z (light yellow) by comparing it to master stones of a predetermined color.

-cut grade is established for brilliant round-cut diamonds based on the analysis of the stone’s craftsmanship and light interaction. the level of a diamond’s craftsmanship is determined by evaluating its polish, symmetry, and proportions. the stone’s light interaction is based on its brightness,scintillation, and fire. the gia designates the quality of a cut on a grading scale ranging from excellent to poor.
+The cut grade is established for brilliant round-cut diamonds based on the analysis of the stone’s craftsmanship and light interaction. the level of a diamond’s craftsmanship is determined by evaluating its polish, symmetry, and proportions. the stone’s light interaction is based on its brightness, scintillation, and fire. the GIA designates the quality of a cut on a grading scale ranging from excellent to poor.

 GIA Diamond Grading